DrorHarari/keypirinha-ppl/README.md

 ```

 ## Installation and Setup ##
-The easiest way to install Cvt is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.
+The easiest way to install Ppl is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.

 For manual installation simply download the cvt.keypirinha-package file from the Releases page of this repository to: